Dr-Nuke/drnuke-bean/README.md

 # drnuke-bean
 a repo for some beancount tool

+## Interactive Broker importer
-## IBKR importer based on pandas, inspired by tariochbctools
+based on pandas, inspired by tariochbctools
+This importer uses the IBKR FlexQuery service to fetch account information in API-style.

-dividends implemented. default output looks like
+default output looks like
 ```
 2020-03-31 * "VTI" "Dividend VTI"
   ISIN: "US9220428588"